digital-archives/HISTGA1011/slides/week_02_slide_deck.md

 <div class="activity-title">Mini Activity - LightWright</div>

 Pretend you are bringing Parichy's LightWorks data into an OAIS.
 Can you guess what might be the:
-* Content Data Information?
+- Content Data Information?
-* Representation Information (Structure Information, Semantic Information)?
+- Representation Information (Structure Information, Semantic Information)?
+- **Bonus question:** How much representation information should we include?

 ---